Event ID 4624 explained: Windows successful logon and LogonType reference

 | where mvcount(LogonTypes) > 1 OR LogonTypes!="3"

 Service accounts should produce a single, stable LogonType (usually 3 or 5).
-Multiple types under the same account name is the alert.
+Multiple types under the same account is the alert.

 ATT&CK mapping

-- T1078 — Valid Accounts (and sub-techniques
+- T1078 Valid Accounts (and sub-techniques

-.001Default,.002Domain,.003Local): every successful logon by a legitimately compromised credential maps here.
-4624 is the evidence of the technique. - T1110 — Brute Force: combined with 4625 bursts.
+.001Default,.002Domain,.003Local).
+Every successful logon by a compromised credential maps here.
+4624 is the evidence of the technique. - T1110 Brute Force.
+Combined with 4625 bursts.

-- T1021 — Remote Services (and sub-techniques
+- T1021 Remote Services (

-.001RDP,.002SMB,.006WinRM): the bulk of network-side 4624 LogonType=3/10 traffic. - T1550 — Use Alternate Authentication Material:
+.001RDP,.002SMB,.006WinRM).
+The bulk of network-side 4624 LogonType=3/10 traffic. - T1550 Use Alternate Authentication Material.

 .002Pass the Hash (NTLM-package 4624 from unexpected source),.003Pass the Ticket (Kerberos-package 4624 with no matching 4769 on any DC).